Tonow/usb-canary-telegram/usb-canary-master/README.md

       "paranoid": true,
       "screensaver": "xscreensaver",
       "slack": false,
+      "twilio": false,
-      "twilio": true
+      "telegram": true
     }
   }
 }
 ```

-Note that `paranoid`, `slack`, and `twilio` are boolean values and should be set to `true` or `false`.
+Note that `paranoid`, `slack`, `twilio` and `telegram` are boolean values and should be set to `true` or `false`.
 If the file is formatted incorrectly and it cannot be parsed, you will get a `ValueError`, you can use [JSONLint](http://jsonlint.com/) if you find yourself having issues with this.

 USB Canary, is sort of smart and can 'detect' if you are running `XScreenSaver` or `gnome-screensaver` on your
 computer, this is done by just checking which packages are installed via the `apt` library, if both of them are